eve1234/com.pathmotion_Api_Tests/README.md

 ### View Report

 1. Navigate into the test-output folder
-2. Right click index.html file and open with 'Web Browser'.
+2. Right click the index.html file and open with a 'Web Browser'.